Laurens-R/SyncToyNext/README.md

 - For Windows service issues, use the Event Viewer to check for application errors.
 - For Linux, check the status with `systemctl status synctoynext` and view logs with `journalctl -u synctoynext`.
 - For macOS, check the specified log files or use `log show --predicate 'process == "SyncToyNext.Client"' --info` to view logs.

-## Contributing

-Contributions are welcome!
-Please submit issues or pull requests on the [GitHub repository](https://github.com/Laurens-R/SyncToyNext).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.